 If you notice that the risotto is still very dry, feel free to add a little more butter and broth to make it creamier.
 Continue to cook until the risotto is evenly and thoroughly heated.

-Reheating Risotto In An Oven
+How to Reheat Risotto Rice In An Oven

 The third method is also useful but is significantly slower than the previous two.
-Heating in the oven will take a little longer because first, the oven needs to be heated before the risotto, but the taste will be preserved and good.
+Heating risotto in the oven will take a little longer because first, the oven needs to be heated before the risotto, but the taste will be preserved and good.

 Step 1: Preheat the oven to 350 °F